 In 2015, Saleska guided the Falcons to 15 wins, the most for the program since the 2004 season.
 In addition, CUW posted a 9-1 record in conference play, capturing a NACC Championship for the first time in the 10-year history of the league.
 Saleska was named NACC Coach of the Year as well.

 The Falcons also had several players earn individual accolades under Saleska's guidance in 2015.
-CUW landed three players on the NSCAA All-Region Team in Diego Campos and Gavin Falotico (Second Team), as well as Keegan Van Dusseldorp (Third Team).
-The Falcons also had eight players earn some sort of All-NACC recognition in 2015.
+CUW landed three players on All-Region Teams and eight players earn some sort of All-NACC recognition in 2015.